ChesterCaii/FlowPilot/README.md

 ## Demo Scenarios

-For hackathon demonstrations, we've prepared several scenarios:
+For hackathon demonstrations, I've prepared several scenarios:

 1. **High CPU Usage**: Simulates a service with excessive CPU consumption
 2. **Memory Leak**: Demonstrates the system detecting and remedying a memory leak